Author: Kayla Allen, Graduate Assistant

-The photographs, stories, and videos gathered at the Wilmington Mass.
+The photographs, stories, and videos gathered at the Brockton Mass.
 Memories Road Show are available online now for research.

-Browse the Wilmington Mass.
+Browse the Brockton Mass.
 Memories Road Show collection.

 The Mass.
-Memories Road Show is a statewide digital history project that documents people, places and events in Massachusetts history through family photographs and stories.
+Memories Road Show is a statewide, event-based participatory archiving program that documents people, places and events in Massachusetts history through family photographs and stories.
 In partnership with teams of local volunteers, we organize public events to scan family and community photographs and videotape “the stories behind the photos.”
 The images and videos are indexed and incorporated into an online educational database.
-Since its launch, the project has gathered more than 9,000 photographs and stories from across the state.
+Since its launch, the project has gathered more than 12,000 photographs and stories from across the state.
 It is supported in part by the Patricia C. Flaherty ’81 Endowed Fund at UMass Boston.

 University Archives & Special Collections in the Joseph P. Healey Library at UMass Boston was established in 1981 as a repository to collect archival material in subject areas of interest to the university, as well as the records of the university itself.
 The mission and history of UMass Boston guide the collection policies of University Archives & Special Collections, with the university’s urban mission and strong support of community service reflected in the records of and related to urban planning, social welfare, social action, alternative movements, community organizations, war and social consequence, and local history related to neighboring communities.
 To learn more, visit blogs.umb.edu/archives.